 Having a mental health problem can be draining, so staying active can be a real struggle.
-But physical activity, however big or small, can improve your mood, raise energy levels and boost confidence.
-There are lots of little ways you can keep active at home or outside as lockdown eases.
-We Are Undefeatable's resources below can help you get started.
+But physical activity, however big or small, can improve our mood, raise energy levels and boost confidence.
+There are lots of little ways you we keep active at home or outside as lockdown eases.
+Get started with We Are Undefeatable's resources below.

 Watch our animation for top tips on keeping active.

-When you're feeling unwell, exercise can often be the last thing you feel like doing.
-But we know that physical activity can help both your mental and physical wellbeing.
+When we're feeling unwell, exercise can often be the last thing we feel like doing.
+But we know that physical activity can help both our mental and physical wellbeing.
 Our information explains the relationship between physical activity and your mental health.

-It can be challenging to maintain a routine when how you feel can change from day to day.
-My Daily Undefeatable is a Facebook messenger bot that reminds you to do regular check-ins on how you’re keeping active and how you’re feeling.
-You answer questions about what motivates you to keep moving and then schedule reminders to check in with yourself on a daily or weekly basis to help you get moving in a way that works for you.
+It can be challenging to maintain a routine when how we feel can change from day to day.
+My Daily Undefeatable is a Facebook messenger bot that reminds us to do regular check-ins on how we're keeping active and how feeling.
+The bot asks what motivates us to keep moving and then schedules check-in reminders daily or weekly, helping us get moving in a way that works.

-Five in Five is a customisable mini workout to help you move in whatever way works for you.
-Simply pick five individual exercises from the exercise library, and do each for one minute at a time.
-Whether you want to boost your energy, unwind, or just have a bit of fun, you can find a combo to suit you.
+Five in Five is a customisable mini workout to help us move in whatever way works for you.
+Pick five individual exercises from the exercise library, and do each for one minute at a time.
+Whether we want to boost energy, unwind, or have a bit of fun, there's a combo to suit everyone.

 What's stopping you?
-Our Get Set to Go site has stories and tips to help you overcome barriers to physical activity, and find something that's right for you.
+Our Get Set to Go site has stories and tips to help overcome barriers to physical activity and find something that's right for you.